Columbus Subdivision: History

 The right-of-way that it known today as the Columbus Subdivision began construction in August 1875, once the newly founded Columbus & Toledo Railroad company raised enough funds to construct a rail line from Columbus north to Toledo through the villages of Linworth, Powell, Delaware, Prospect, Morral, and Fostoria.
 The primary purpose of the line was to forward coal from the Appalachian region to markets beyond Columbus.
 Nonetheless, the line also carried passenger traffic and reported 25M passenger-miles and 2.6B freight ton-miles per year.
 The Columbus & Toledo was later consolidated into the Hocking Valley Railway, along with another connected route extending south of Columbus.

-After the Hocking Valley system was acquired by the Chesapeake and Ohio Railroad, the line was under C&O ownership.
+After the Hocking Valley system was acquired by the Chesapeake and Ohio Railway, the line was under C&O ownership.
 During the 1950s, the track was modernized to include CTC signals and remote dispatch capability.
 Facilities for Diesel Locomotives were instituted while aging steam equipment was removed and scrapped.
 Passenger traffic also began to dwindle as personal automobiles and Interstate Highways proliferated, forcing the railroad to focus more on freight movements and remove most small, local depots from service.

 In 1980, the C&O's holding company, the Chessie System, and several other railroads merged into the CSX Corporation.
 In the mid-1980s, CSX established CSX Transportation, which brought all owned lines into a single railroad with the modern-day CSX livery.

 In 2006, CSX split the Columbus Subdivision at Fostoria, Ohio.
 The southern, Columbus–Fostoria portion kept its name, while the northern track towards Toledo was renamed the Pemberville Subdivision and placed into CSX's Great Lakes operating division.
 Additionally, the track within the high-volume city of Fostoria was renamed the Fostoria Subdivision.